 In general, the presentation of surveillance evidence can be highly problematic for a plaintiff.
-For this reason, insurers invest large amounts of money in surveillance methods, precisely to obtain evidence that may negatively affect the plaintiff’s credibility and position the case in favor of the insurers.
+For this reason, insurers invest large amounts of money in insurance claims surveillance methods, precisely to obtain evidence that may negatively affect the plaintiff’s credibility and position the case in favor of the insurers.

 First, it is mandatory for you to perform a thorough analysis of the surveillance evidence with your client.
 Such an analysis will take a lot of time, but it is necessary to do it if you want to win the case or, failing that, prevent this resource from diminishing the amount of the compensation.
-Sometimes insurers aren’t out to win the case, they may want to reduce the amount of damages they are liable.
+Sometimes insurers aren’t out to win the case, they may want to reduce the number of damages for which they are liable.
 To avoid this, it is essential that you make a space in your agenda to dedicate it exclusively to the analysis of the evidence.

 Again, we reiterate that it is important that the client tells you the whole truth and does not exclude the smallest detail, as in that way you can formulate a more effective defense against the surveillance evidence and increase the chances of winning the case.

 Once you have this unedited material, you should review it thoroughly.
 The time it will take this review can be lengthy, but it will be worth it, as you can find parts that you can use in your favor.
-And with the parts you can dismantle any allegation from the insurance company.
+With these parts you can dismantle any allegation from the insurance company.
 That is why we make the same recommendation as in the previous point: make a space in your personal agenda so that you dedicate it exclusively to the revision of the unedited material.

-Also, our lawyers, with the help of experts, have found other methods of manipulating the evidence, such as selective recording, which consists of monitoring the client at specific times.
-This type of discrepancies can only be identified with an expert, so it is highly recommendable to go to one in case of presentation of surveillance evidence.
+With the assistance of experts, Avrek Law Firm’s attorneys have found other methods of manipulating the evidence, including selective recording, which consists of monitoring the client at specific times.
+These types of discrepancies can only be identified by an expert, so it is highly recommendable to go to one in case of presentation of surveillance evidence.

-In addition to “things you must do”, there are also “things you should not do” in case an insurer presents surveillance evidence.
+In addition to “things you must do,” there are also “things you should not do” in case an insurer presents surveillance evidence.
 One of them is to allow doctors review the evidence prematurely, as they can be influenced and make judgments that may be final in the verdict of the judge.